 - Advise the governing board of county projects, programs, or issues affecting the agricultural economy or way of life within the county.

 - Perform other related tasks or duties assigned by the governing board of the county or city.

-- Farm participating in the farm present-use-value taxation program or is otherwise determined by the county to meet all the qualification of this program.
+- Farm participating in the farm present-use-value taxation program or is otherwise determined by the county to meet all the qualifications of this program.

 - Farm managed in accordance with the USDA - Natural Resources Conservation Service defined erosion control practices that are addressed to highly erodible land.

-- Farm is the subject of a conservation agreement, between the county and the owner of such land that prohibits nonfarm use or development of such land for a period of at least 10 years, except for the creation of not more than three lots that meet applicable county zoning and subdivision regulations.
+- The farm is the subject of a conservation agreement, between the county and the owner of such land that prohibits non-farm use or development of such land for a period of at least 10 years, except for the creation of not more than three lots that meet applicable county zoning and subdivision regulations.
 By written notice to the county, the landowner may revoke this conservation agreement.
 Such revocation shall result in the loss of qualifying farm status.